GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 If the spellcheck was a critical success, you may have it originate at a point within a number of yards up to the spell's tier.
 It will not effect you regardless.

-Narural winds cannot penetrate the spell's area.
+Natural winds cannot penetrate the spell's area.
 If the spellcheck is a critical success, the effects of winds and gasses/vapors of a lower tier which would enter the area are also nullified.

 **At Higher Tiers**: When cast at 6th tier or higher, for each tier beyond minimum, in addition to the benefits noted above- you may increase the length of the area by 3 yards.

-**Critical Failure**: You produce the whirlwind as normal, but it willl affect you as it would any other creature except the attacks gain a bonus against you equal to rhe spell's tier for the purpose of inflicting a critical hit.
-It will last for a number of phases eaual to the points of failure.
+**Critical Failure**: You produce the whirlwind as normal, but it will affect you as it would any other creature except the attacks gain a bonus against you equal to the spell's tier for the purpose of inflicting a critical hit.
+It will last for a number of phases equal to the points of failure.

 #### Sludgery